magaerttner/mbqd-website/content/post/_index.md

   caption: ""
   image: ""
 ---

-In this Blog we post thoughts and ideas that came up in the group and that we consider worth sharing.
+In this blog, we post thoughts and ideas that came up in the group and that we consider worth sharing.
 Feel free to comment if it is not as clear as the rather polished [research publications]({{< ref "/publication/_index.md" >}}).